adelinyshka/adelinyshka/README.md

 ### Hi there 👋

-Front-end developer with 5 yoe and I'm fond of JavaScript, TypeScript and React 😊 I'm living in USA since 2023
+Front-end developer with 5 yoe 😊
+I've been living in the USA since 2023

 ### Get in touch